Jaanki/openshift/README.md

 If you don't have coredns pods, start them by running
 $ kubectl apply -f https://storage.googleapis.com/kubernetes-the-hard-way/coredns.yaml

-Create a network definition for Cilium as defined in
+Create a network attachement definition for Cilium as defined in cilium_nad.yaml
+$ kubectl apply -f cilium_nad.yaml

+By this time, you should have a setup where openshift-sdn is a primary CNI and CIlium is secondary CNI achieved using Multus.

+Lets try to spawn a pod with 2 itnerfaces now.
+$ kubectl apply -f pod.yaml

+For me, the pod is not spawned.
+Its stuck in containercreate state. default                             samplepod                                      0/1       ContainerCreating   0          13m

+journald logs show error as detailed in https://paste.fedoraproject.org/paste/zQQsjYOXjauuoH0bcmHCEg